strayMat/causal-ml-course/docs/source/syllabus.rst

 Content
 =======

-Four sessions of three hours presenting important concepts and methods on machine learning for econometrics focusing on flexible models and causal inference.
+Eight sessions of three hours presenting important concepts and methods on machine learning for econometrics.
+The course focuses on flexible models and causal inference in high dimensions.
+Most of the sessions will display a mix between theoretical considerations and practical application with hands-on in python or R.

-Four steps for sound causal inference, illustrated with well known examples from the econometrics literature.

 Motivation :